antfu/vite-node/README.md

 ## When NOT to Use

 - Production, yet - in very early stage, check it later
-- Most of the time when other tools can do that job
+- Most of the time, when other tools can do that job
-  - We will need to start a Vite server upon each execution, which will have certain overhead.
-Only use it when you want the exactly same behavior as Vite or the powerful plugins system (for example, testing components that have Vite-specific setup).
+  - We need to start a Vite server upon each execution, which inevitably introduces some overhead.
+Only use it when you want the same behavior as Vite or the powerful plugins system (for example, testing components with a Vite-specific setup).

+## Why?

+It runs Vite's id resolving, module transforming, and most importantly, the powerful plugins system!

 ## How?